cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 }
 ```

-[ADR 31](Protobuf Msg Services) specifies how modules can implement the `MsgServer` interface as a replacement for the
+[ADR 021](./adr-021-protobuf-query-encoding.md) and [ADR 31]() specifies how modules can implement the generated `QueryServer`
-legacy handler registration.
+and `MsgServer` interfaces as replacements for the legacy queriers and `Msg` handlers respectively.

-In this ADR we explain how modules can send `Msg`s to other modules using the generated `MsgClient` interfaces and
+In this ADR we explain how modules can make queries and send `Msg`s to other modules using the generated `QueryClient`
-propose this mechanism as a replacement for the existing `Keeper` paradigm.
+and `MsgClient` interfaces and propose this mechanism as a replacement for the existing `Keeper` paradigm.

-Using this `MsgClient` approach has the following benefits over keepers:
+Using this `QueryClient`/`MsgClient` approach has the following key benefits over keepers:
 1. Protobuf types are checked for breaking changes using [buf](https://buf.build/docs/breaking-overview) and because of
 the way protobuf is designed this will give us strong backwards compatibility guarantees while allowing for forward
 evolution.